Pharmaceutical lobby: United States

-Controversy in the U.S.

 Prescription drug costs in the U.S.

 Critics of the pharmaceutical lobby argue that the drug industry's influence allows it to promote legislation friendly to drug manufacturers at the expense of patients.
 The lobby's influence in securing the passage of the Medicare Prescription Drug, Improvement, and Modernization Act of 2003 was considered a major and controversial victory for the industry, as it prevents the government from directly negotiating prices with drug companies who provide those prescription drugs covered by Medicare.
 Price negotiations are instead conducted between manufacturers and the pharmacy benefit managers providing Medicare Part D benefits under contract with Medicare.
 In 2010 the Congressional Budget Office estimated the average discount negotiated by pharmacy benefit managers at 14%.

 The high price of U.S. prescription drugs has been a source of ongoing controversy.
 Pharmaceutical companies state that the high costs are the result of pricey research and development programs.
 Critics point to the development of drugs having only small incremental benefit.
 According to Marcia Angell, former editor-in-chief of the New England Journal of Medicine, "The United States is the only advanced country that permits the pharmaceutical industry to charge exactly what the market will bear."
 In contrast, the RAND Corporation and authors from the National Bureau of Economic Research have argued that price controls stifle innovation and are economically counterproductive in the long term.

-International operations
+COVID-19 patent waiver debate

 In 2021, during the height of COVID-19, vaccine makers increased lobbying and public-relations efforts to oppose a proposal that would temporarily waive their patents in Germany, Japan and other countries.
 This proposal would allow COVID-19 vaccine patents to be licensed to international vaccine makers or otherwise sold entirely.
-The Biden presidential administration in the U.S. supported the waiver proposal; however, pharmaceutical industry trade groups supported Germany, Japan, and other countries that expressed opposition.
-Pharmaceutical industry representatives have been lobbying members of Congress to pressure the Biden administration to reverse its support of the waiver, arguing that the patents protect its innovations.
-However, proponents of the proposal see the patent as giving companies a monopoly over sales of vaccines during a world crisis.
+The Biden presidential administration in the U.S. supported the waiver proposal.
+Pharmaceutical industry trade groups supported actors in Germany, Japan, and other countries that expressed opposition.
+Pharmaceutical industry representatives lobbied members of Congress and the Biden administration to reverse its support of the waiver, arguing that the patents protect its innovations.
+However, proponents of the proposal saw the patent as giving companies a monopoly over sales of vaccines during a world crisis.